matter-labs-archive/ETHSF-ReEncryptHealth-demo/README.md

 It works!
 Hooooray!!!

 ## What we learned
-Umbral algorithm and how to work with Apples' medical data, how to and not to write Big Ints on Swift.
+Umbral algorithm and how to work with Apples' medical data, how to write and how not to write Big Ints on Swift.

 ## What's next
 - improve app - more medical data, more new Apple Watch features like ECG